ivanadal/ProcessMonitor.App/README.md

   * Docker deployment (`http://localhost:8080/v1/processmonitor/...`)
   * Or traditional deployment (`https://localhost:7023/v1/processmonitor/...`)
 * Environment variable `ApiKey` must be set to match the API key configured in the API.
+* Environment variable for DOCKER deployment RUN_ENV=docker, if it is traditional then nothing should be added in environment variables.

 ```powershell
 # Windows PowerShell